Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \subsubsection{Decays via Flavor Changing Neutral Currents}

-In the SM quarks can change flavor only via $W$-boson interactions, so that at tree level decays of the type, $t\to qZ^0$ or $t\to q\gamma$, where $q=u,\: c$, are forbidden.
-Thus the rates for these decays are suppressed because they can only occur through quantum loops involving the $W$-boson.
-Because the top-quark is so massive, the quantum loop corrections arising from new particle loops are much larger than is the case for the light-quarks.
-This makes the top-quark a potentially great place to look for evidence of BSM Flavor Changing Neutral Currents (FCNC) decays.
-For example, the SM predicts ${\cal B}(t\to qZ^0 )\approx {\cal O}(10^{-14})$~\cite{AguilarSaavedra:2004wm}, while new physics models like 2HDM, supersymmetry, and topcolor-assisted technicolor predict branching fractions as large as ${\cal O}(10^{-4})$~\cite{Larios:2006pb}.
+In the SM quarks can change flavor only via \Wboson\ interactions, so that at tree level decays of the type, $t\to qZ$ or $t\to q\gamma$, where $q=u,\: c$, are forbidden.
+Thus the rates for these decays are suppressed because they can only occur through quantum loops involving the $W$ boson.
+Because the top quark is so massive, the quantum loop corrections arising from new particle loops are much larger than is the case for the light quarks.
+This makes the top quark a potentially great place to look for evidence of BSM Flavor Changing Neutral Currents (FCNC) decays.
+For example, the SM predicts ${\cal B}(t\to qZ )\approx {\cal O}(10^{-14})$~\cite{AguilarSaavedra:2004wm}, while new physics models like 2HDM, supersymmetry, and topcolor-assisted technicolor predict branching fractions as large as ${\cal O}(10^{-4})$~\cite{Larios:2006pb}.
 An observation of a branching fraction significantly larger than predicted by the SM would be unambiguous evidence of BSM physics.